 Goals are as unique as people, so when setting goals it all comes down to what’s important to us.
-But it’s possible there are some life areas that slip our radar when it comes to setting goals.
-Here’s a list of categories to consider when approaching goals, as well as some questions to ponder for each category.
+But it’s possible there are some life areas that slip our radar in setting goals.
+Here’s a list of categories to consider when approaching goals, and some questions to ponder for each category.
 (Keep in mind that we don’t have work on all categories at the same time.
 To put it another way, forward progress is the aim and chances are we’ll be at it for a lifetime.)

 Health / Fitness

 Are you as even-keeled as you wish you were?
-Do you tend to hit periods when you’re slogging along rather than thriving?
+Do you hit periods when you’re slogging along rather than thriving?
 Are you as happy as you know you can be?

-Are you building friendships and deepening them to the point that they’re fully satisfying?
-When it comes to friends, are you doing things that bring you joy?
+Are you building friendships and deepening them to where they’re fully satisfying?
+With friends, are you doing things that bring you joy?
 What about setting goals with your significant other, like time away together or counseling just to keep things great?

 Are you making what you want to be making?
-Do you have some vacation or retirement goals that need a bit more planning?
+Do you have some vacation or retirement goals that need more planning?

 How’s your faith?
 Does it stabilize you?
 Are there any spiritual practices you want to pursue like prayer or meditation?
 Have you found a faith community that you’re comfortable in?